 The best way to go about choosing the right DIY vertical garden plan for you is to look at all the plans that can currently be found online.
-Below, you will find some of the plans that make creating a DIY vertical garden ideas by clicking on the link below.
+Check out Country Living's compilation of creative DIY vertical garden ideas by clicking on the link below.

 Not the DIY type?
 Don't worry -- there are plenty of great store-bought solutions to choose from as well.
 Take a look at these clever designs:

 - Agro-Tower Grow Pots